keon/keon.github.io/source/_posts/deep-q-learning.md

 target = reward + gamma * np.amax(model.predict(next_state))
 ```

 Keras does all the work of subtracting the target from the neural network output and squaring it.
 It also applies the learning rate we defined while creating the neural network model.
 This all happens inside the `fit()` function.
+This function decreases the gap between our prediction to target by the learning rate.
+The approximation of the Q-value converges to the true Q-value as we repeat the updating process.
+The loss will decrease and score will grow higher.

 The most notable features of the DQN algorithm are *remember* and *replay* methods.
 Both are pretty simple concepts.
 The original DQN architecture contains a several more tweaks for better training, but we are going to stick to a simpler version for now.